 Joshua Project began in 1995 as part of the AD2000 and Beyond Movement.
 From 2001 through 2005 Joshua Project was at different times informally connected with Caleb Project, ICTA and World Help.
 Since 2006 Joshua Project has been a ministry of Frontier Ventures (formerly known as the U.S. Center for World Mission).

 Joshua Project helps define the unfinished task of the Great Commission by highlighting unreached people groups.

-The original Joshua Project list was a cooperative and globally accepted list of the largest unreached ethno-linguistic people groups and related ministry activity data.
+The original Joshua Project list was a cooperative and globally used list of the largest unreached ethno-linguistic people groups and related ministry activity data.
 The Joshua Project list attempted to provide a clear goal of pioneer church-planting among the largest unreached peoples.
 Joshua Project has since expanded this list to all unreached / least-reached peoples regardless of size and moved from a purely ethno-linguistic to an ethnic people focus.